Skip to content

 The lower portion of a gemstone is called the pavilion.

-Very shallow cut pavilions can wash a stone out, creating a “window” where light escapes rather than reflecting back to the eye.
+If the pavilion is cut too shallow, the stone can appear washed out, creating a “window” where light escapes instead of reflecting back to the eye.

-Deeper cut pavilions can intensify color - gorgeous ! .
-However, this added depth will require higher settings in jewellery, meaning rings and pendants must be designed to sit taller to properly accommodate the stone.
+A deeper pavilion can intensify color—often beautifully so.
+However, this added depth means the stone will require a higher setting, so rings and pendants are designed to sit slightly taller to accommodate it properly.